Publications Prof. Dr. Daniel Schunk

 Selected Working Papers

-Effects of Timing and Reference Frame of Feedback: Evidence from a Field Experiment. (with M. Fischer).
+Effects of Timing and Reference Frame of Feedback: Evidence from a Field Experiment (with M. Fischer), GSME Working Paper 1820

 Refereed Journal Publications

 Do Children Cooperate Conditionally?
-Adapting the Strategy Method for First-Graders. (with F. Hett, M. Mechtel, H. Hermes, F. Schmidt, and V. Wagner).
-Forthcoming: Journal of Economic Behavior & Organization.
+Adapting the Strategy Method for First-Graders (joint with H. Hermes, F. Hett, M. Mechtel, F. Schmidt and D. Schunk), Journal of Economic Behavior and Organization, 179, 2020, 638-652

 Shying Away from Demanding Tasks?
-Experimental Evidence on Gender Differences in Answering Multiple-Choice Questions. (with G. Riener).
-Economics of Education Review.
-59 (2017), 43-62:
+Experimental Evidence on Gender Differences in Answering Multiple-Choice Questions (joint with G. Riener), Economics of Education Review, 59, 2017, 43-62

 Nudging in der Schulmensa: Wie verhaltenswissenschaftliche Erkenntnisse zu gelungenen Ernährungsgewohnheiten beitragen können. (with H. Schildberg-Hörisch, and P. Thoste).
 Quarterly Journal of Economic Research (Vierteljahreshefte zur Wirtschaftsforschung).
 2 (2018), 109-125. (in German)